- The Magi – The Wise still Seek the Savior

 The Parthian Empire

 The coming of the Magi may have awakened the difficulties Herod faced when he initially came to power.
-The background of this period presents two great empires: the Roman empire, which most of us are familiar with, and the Parthian empire.
+The background of this period presents two great empires: the Roman Empire, which most of us are familiar with, and the Parthian Empire.

 When they conquered the city, Herod was only the area’s military governor, so he fled to Masada.
 He eventually escaped from the Parthians to Rome for fear of his life.
 He petitioned the help of Mark Anthony, who influenced the Roman Senate to declare this Herod the “King of the Jews.”

 With the Magi’s arrival, the city feared a return to political maneuvering, especially by their question, “Where is he born king of the Jews?”
 At the time, sitting in a nearby prison was the son of Herod, who, despite his inheritance as a rightful heir, only faced his father’s accusation of disloyalty.
-Then out of nowhere, a group of foreigners comes to see where the future king of the Jews was born.
+Then, out of nowhere, a group of foreigners comes to see where the future king of the Jews was born.
 The whole issue of control and power centered on who rightfully was the king in Jerusalem.
 Hence, the Magi’s question instilled great fear and tension in the religious establishment and the people.

 Matt.
 2:4 states that he gathered the High Priests.
 Notice the plural since he recently deposed one High Priest and appointed a new one.
 According to the text in Matthew 2, the group had more than one High Priest gathered to answer the king’s question concerning the location of the birth of the Messiah.
 Thus, the passage states that he was “assembling all the chief priests and scribes.”
 (Matt.
 2:4), describing a group of high priests.